 During the rainy season, you’ll experience the occasional heavy rainshower and sometimes the sky will be gray for most of the day.

-Don’t worry too much if it starts raining heavily as most rain showers are over within 10 to 20 minutes and it will dry up pretty quick because of the heat.
+Don’t worry too much if it starts raining heavily though as most rain showers are over within 10 to 20 minutes and it will dry up pretty quick because of the heat.

 It very rarely rains all day in Bora Bora even in the rainiest month which is January.